xenia-project/xenia/README.md

 Come chat with us about **emulator-related topics** on [Discord](https://discord.gg/Q9mxZf9).
 For developer chat join `#dev` but stay on topic.
 Lurking is fine.

 Please check the [frequently asked questions](http://xenia.jp/faq/) page before asking questions.

-We've got jobs/lives/etc, so don't expect instant answers.
+We have jobs/lives/etc, so don't expect instant answers.

 Discussing illegal activities will get you banned.
 No warnings.